minireference/pytutorials/python_for_java_ppl.md

 Magic methods
 -------------
-Every python object has some important "magin methods", which by convention are denoted surrounded by double underscores.
+Every python object has some important "magic methods", which by convention are denoted surrounded by double underscores.
-The most useful of these is the `__dict__` method which forces the object to represent itself as a dictionary: the obects attributes, and methods become the keys, and the values are the values of the attributes or the output of `repr`.
+The most useful of these is the `__dict__` method which forces the object to represent itself as a dictionary: the objects attributes, and methods become the keys, and the values are the values of the attributes or the output of `repr`.

-For people used to "looking around" in objects as in JavaScript, the `__dict__` method wil prove to be invaluable.
+For people used to "looking around" in objects as in JavaScript, the `__dict__` method will prove to be invaluable.

-Debuggin example, say you're learning how to use a django generic `ListView`, and after some error pages you've got a template in place and now you need to figure out how what you can work with.
+Debugging example, say you're learning how to use a django generic `ListView`, and after some error pages you've got a template in place and now you need to figure out how what you can work with.
 The API says `get_queryset` cannot take any arguments, but what do we have on self?
 Know thyself they say:

-    class SupportTaskList(ListView):
+    class TaskList(ListView):
-        template_name = 'support/support_task_list.html'
+        template_name = 'task_list.html'
         def get_queryset(self):
             print self.__dict__   # looking around in completely unknown land...